On this page:

 Fuel efficient luxury cars with a luxury car value (VoTI plus GST) under the Fuel Efficient Vehicle (FEV) limit of $75,526 for the 2016-17 financial year are not subject to LCT.
 Further information can be found by accessing Australian Customs Notice 2009/41

 Luxury Car Tax in the Integrated Cargo System - Update.

 Please note: You do not need to make any calculations regarding duty, GST or LCT (if applicable) liabilities.
-When your import declaration is processed the Department will provide you with an Outstanding Payment Advice.
-This Advice will show all amounts payable to the Department relating to your imported goods.
+When your import declaration is processed we will provide you with an Outstanding Payment Advice.
+This Advice will show all amounts payable to us relating to your imported goods.

 Tourists and Temporary Residents

 As a tourist or temporary resident, you may bring a road vehicle to Australia for a period of up to 12 months without payment of duty and taxes,

 provided a VIA is obtained prior to your importation.
 Your road vehicle must be subsequently exported from Australia within the approved time limit.
 All fittings and accessories imported with the road vehicle must also be exported with the same road vehicle.

 Approval for temporary imports is granted under